 With the proliferation of fintech innovation, advisors have hundreds of thousands of digital tools and services at their disposal to automate tasks, build financial plans, track performance, analyze markets, predict behaviors, and improve communication.
-It’s an explosion of new capabilities, with fintech investment increasing by 84%, from $12.7 billion in 2020 to $23.4 billion in 2021, according to Deloitte.
+It’s an explosion of new capabilities, with fintech investment attracting $92 billion in venture capital in 2022.

 This transformation, however, isn’t limited to traditional investments.
 Insurtech is also driving growth by disrupting the traditional insurance industry model with new ways to reach customers and improve operations.
 Of the total investment, Deloitte reports that insurance, along with banking and capital markets, and investment management, saw dramatic fintech growth, amounting to 87% of the total funding.